 There is no doubt that AI and Machine Translation is amazing and their transformation from creation to present day is as well.
-However, these are accolades on a consumer based use, or the individual for recreational purposes, definitely not when it comes to business use or conference translation services.
+However, these are accolades on a consumer based use, or the individual for recreational purposes, definitely not when it comes to business use or conference interpretation services.
 Take the example below for a perfect explanation of why using machine translation for business purposes can turn into a real flop.

 The Karl Marx quote, “Workers of the world unite, you have nothing to lose but your chains,” was spoken in Estonian as “Maailma töötajad ühendavad sind, kui sul pole midagi kaotada, vaid oma ahelad.”
 An Estonian journalist stated, “This is Estonian, apparently, but gibberish.”